aaronland/go-colours/README.md

 ## Important

 This is work in progress.
-It appears to have bugs.

 ## Documentation